HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

 3. In the **Rename** dialogue box, enter the new name of the media asset.
 Click **Rename**.

 Another way to modify the name of a media asset is to edit the asset by clicking the **Pencil** icon.
 Go to **Properties**.
 You can edit the **Name** of the media asset in this panel, along with the **Title** and **Description**.
 Click **Save**.

+## Enabling/disabling files types

+Use the DAM MediaTypeController API to enable or disable supported file types for asset uploads in HCL Digital Experience DAM.
+For more infor mation on how configure the HCL DX server to recognize other images, refer to [How to enable support for additional image formats in HCL Web Content Manager](../../../../guide_me/howto/configuration/EnableImageFormats.md)

+The SVG file type is disabled by default.
+To enable the `.svg` file type (`image/svg+xml`) for asset uploads, use the `enabled` parameter with the [`MediaTypeController.updateById`](https://opensource.hcltechsw.com/experience-api-documentation/dam-api/#operation/MediaTypeController.updateById){target="_blank"} API described in this documentation topic.

 ## Changing duplicate asset names using DAM